 The sum of all services interacting between them or with external clients in order to perform file management operations.

 A component of the server specialized in performing a well-defined set of operations.
 For example, the FTP service will perform all operations using the FTP transfer protocol.
 The authentication and authorization services provide all operations required by other services in order to authenticate remote clients.

-This should not be confused with the operating system services, known as daemons in Unix/Linux or Windows services.
+This should not be confused with the operating system services, such as the Windows services or the daemons in Unix-like systems.